ghostontv/PineNeedleTea/README.md

 # Installation

-- Install [Modders Gear Toolbox](https://github.com/Jods-Its/Modders-Gear-Toolbox/releases/), [ModComponent](https://github.com/dommrogers/ModComponent/releases/) and [CraftingRevisions](https://github.com/dommrogers/CraftingRevisions/releases/), they are required.
+- Install [ModSettings](https://github.com/DigitalzombieTLD/ModSettings/releases/), [ModComponent](https://github.com/dommrogers/ModComponent/releases/) and [CraftingRevisions](https://github.com/dommrogers/CraftingRevisions/releases/), they are required.
 - Extract files from the zip file into your mods folder.
 Make sure both the .dll and .modcomponent files are there!